awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 Count of contacts that were disconnected by the customer while the customer was on hold\.

 **Contacts incoming**
-Count of incoming contacts to the contact center\.
+Count of incoming contacts to the contact center, including inbound calls and transfers\.
 This is the count of contact that initiated outside of Amazon Connect, not contacts that start in Amazon Connect and go out to customers\.

 **Contacts answered in 15 seconds**
 Count of contacts that were answered by an agent within 15 seconds of being placed in a queue, based on the `EnqueueTimestamp`\.